 #2

-Best single-burner option for knife making
+Best compact square chamber for knife making

 Pros